Religious Studies and Theology Honors and Awards

 Father David Murphy Carmelite Scholarship in Theology

-This scholarship honors Father David J. Murphy, O.Carm., who taught with distinction in the Religious Studies Department from 1976 to 1988.
-Father Murphy's family, friends, and the Carmelite Order established the scholarship for outstanding Religious Studies majors as a way of advancing the study of theology by women.
+This scholarship honors Father David J. Murphy, O.Carm., who taught with distinction in the Religious Studies and Theology Department from 1976 to 1988.
+Father Murphy's family, friends, and the Carmelite Order established the scholarship for outstanding Religious Studies and Theology majors as a way of advancing the study of theology by women.

-- It is an honor reserved to outstanding Saint Mary's students who have declared a major in Religious Studies and who show exceptional academic ability and promise for future achievement.
+- It is an honor reserved to outstanding Saint Mary's students who have declared a major in Religious Studies and Theology and who show exceptional academic ability and promise for future achievement.

 - The scholarship awards up to $6500 annually to deserving students in their junior and senior years.

-- The selection of students for the scholarship is confined to those who demonstrate financial need, are Religious Studies Majors, who have shown strong academic performance and have been nominated by RLST faculty.
-Interested Religious Studies majors or intended majors can contact the Chair of Religious Studies or the Office of Financial Aid for further information.
+- The selection of students for the scholarship is confined to those who demonstrate financial need, are Religious Studies and Theology Majors, who have shown strong academic performance and have been nominated by RLST faculty.
+Interested Religious Studies and Theology majors or intended majors can contact the Chair of Religious Studies and Theology or the Office of Financial Aid for further information.
 The nomination/application process is completed by March 1.

 Theta Alpha Kappa is the National Honor Society for Religious Studies and Theology.
 Founded in 1976, Theta Alpha Kappa has more than 115 chapters nationwide, and is a member of the Association of College Honor Societies.
 The three Greek letters that identify the Society are Theta, the first letter of the Greek word Theos (God); Alpha, the first letter of the Greek word Anthropos (Human Being); and Kappa, the first letter of the Greek word Koinonia (Community).
 God, Humankind, and Community--these constitute the three areas of primary concern to students of Religious Studies and Theology.